oddbird/oddleventy/content/blog/2021/containerqueries.md

 author: davidh
 date: 2021-04-01
 image:
-  src: projects/w3c.jpg
+  src: blog/2021/widequote.jpg
-  alt: W3C logo
+  alt: blockquote with magenta background and polygonal clip-path
 tags:
   - CSS
   - CSSWG
   - Article
   - Container Queries
 summary: |
-  An early prototype version of **container queries** is now available in [Chrome Canary](https://www.google.com/chrome/canary).
-What are container queries exactly and how will they change the way we build layouts?
+  The `@container` query, that elusive feature developers have been requesting and proposing for years, has finally made its debut in browsers.
+Well, sort of.
+What are **container queries** exactly and how do they work?
 ---

 {% import 'embed.macros.njk' as embed %}

- The `@container` query, that elusive feature developers have been requesting and proposing for years, has finally made its debut in browsers.
-Well, sort of.
-As of the latest version of [Chrome Canary](https://www.google.com/chrome/canary), the most recent `@container` query proprosal, developed by OddBird's own [Miriam Suzanne](https://www.oddbird.net/authors/miriam/), is available for use behind an experimental flag.
-What _are_ container queries exactly?
-And how do they work?
+  In the latest version of [Chrome Canary](https://www.google.com/chrome/canary), the most recent `@container` query proprosal, developed by OddBird's own [Miriam Suzanne](https://www.oddbird.net/authors/miriam/), is available for use behind an experimental flag.
+Miriam's [proposal](https://github.com/w3c/csswg-drafts/issues/5796) builds upon the ideas previously proposed by others, in particular David Baron, who wrote the [original draft](https://github.com/dbaron/container-queries-implementability).

- David Baron's original Container Queries draft: [Thoughts on an implementable path forward for Container Queries](https://github.com/dbaron/container-queries-implementability).

- Bookmark Miriam's scratch site for updates: [Miriam's CSS Sandbox](https://css.oddbird.net/rwd/query/).

  ## Background

-`@Media` queries sparked a responsive design revolution by allowing authors to change the styles of elements based on the size of the entire viewport.
+`@Media` queries sparked a responsive design revolution by allowing authors to change the style of elements based on the size of the entire viewport.
 Up until now, what could not be done was changing the style of an element based on the size of its parent element.

 ## Syntax and an example